Pershing Square station

-Pershing Square station is an underground rapid transit (known locally as a subway) station on the B Line and D Line of the Los Angeles Metro Rail system.
+Pershing Square station is an underground rapid transit station on the B Line and D Line of the Los Angeles Metro Rail system.
 The station also has street-level stops for the J Line of the Los Angeles Metro Busway system and the Silver Streak, operated by Foothill Transit.
 The station is located under Hill Street between 4th and 5th Street.
 It is located in Downtown Los Angeles with one station entrance across the street from Pershing Square, after which the station is named, and the other is located near the historic Angels Flight funicular which provides access to the high-rise office buildings in the Bunker Hill neighborhood.

 Service

 Connections

 In addition to the rail and busway services, Pershing Square station is a major hub for municipal bus lines.
 As of 10 September 2023, the following connections are available: